lukehinds/fastllm/README.md

 # 🧪 Experimental

-This is a work in progress and the API is not yet stable.
-We only support the chat completion endpoint for now and MPS is the only supported device.
+This is a work in progress and the API is not yet stable!

 ## ✨ Features

 - 🔄 OpenAI-compatible chat completion API endpoint
 - 🤗 Support for loading models from HuggingFace Hub
-- 🍎 MPS Metal GPU acceleration (macOS only)
+- 🍎 MPS Metal GPU acceleration (cuda, cpu coming next)

 ## 📋 TODO